life-itself/tao/governance/v1/README.md

-### Fig 3: An early drawing from the Life Itself Nucleus Sprint Aug 2018
+### Fig 3: An early drawing from the AET Nucleus Sprint Aug 2018

-*   Wouldn’t it be better if Life Itself central fund reinvested all it surplus into Life Itself?
+*   Wouldn’t it be better if AET central fund reinvested all it surplus into AET?
-*   What that is that people make money out of Life Itself, that they earn it from the profit earning of associated companies of Life Itself
+*   What that is that people make money out of AET, that they earn it from the profit earning of associated companies of AET
-*   Why would Life Itself want to be a non-profit?
+*   Why would AET want to be a non-profit?
 *   Fear: is that the making money will kill the community